NHS handed extra £5.4bn over next six months to tackle Covid and waiting list backlog

 Prime minister Boris Johnson said the money would go “straight to the frontline” and provide treatments people “aren’t getting quickly enough”.

-“The NHS was there for us during the pandemic - but treading Covid patients has created huge backlogs,” he said.
+“The NHS was there for us during the pandemic - but treating Covid patients has created huge backlogs,” he said.
 “We will continue to make sure our NHS has what it needs to bust the Covid backlogs and help the health service build back better from the worst pandemic in a century.”

 The government said the waiting list for routine operations such as hip replacements and cataract surgery could reach 13 million, and that people coming forward for treatment they delayed during the pandemic was expected to make the situation worse before it improved.

-Some £500 million of the funding announced on Monday was due to go towards opening extra theatre capacity and utilising new technology to increase the number of surgeries that can take place.
+Some £500m of the funding announced on Monday was due to go towards opening extra theatre capacity and utilising new technology to increase the number of surgeries that can take place.

-The funding is for England only, with devolved nations being allocated an extra £1 billion, and brings the total NHS spending on Covid-19 to £15bn for 2021.
+The funding is for England only, with devolved nations being allocated an extra £1bn, and brings the total NHS spending on Covid-19 to £15bn for 2021.

-Health secretary Sajid Javid said: “We know waiting lists will get worse before they get better as people come forward for help, and I want to reassure you the NHS is open, and we are doing what we can to support the NHS to deliver routine operations and treatment to patients across the country”.
+The health secretary, Sajid Javid, said: “We know waiting lists will get worse before they get better as people come forward for help, and I want to reassure you the NHS is open, and we are doing what we can to support the NHS to deliver routine operations and treatment to patients across the country.”

 The new funding comes days after two major organisations warned that the NHS needed a boost of around £10bn to prevent crucial services from being cut.